Frozen-Projects/FF_Brotli/README.md

-# FF_Brotli

-## DESCRIPTION
+## FF_Brotli
-This doesn't include any function at all.
-We use this to satisfy external dependency requirements of other plugins.
+This plugin doesn't have any contents or functions.
+We use it to satisfy dependency requirements for other libraries.